Article

 3. Employee Reach

 With previous versions of intranet platforms, not all employees could participate on the platform.
 Remote workers or those who spend a good part of their time out of the office, such as outside sales or service representatives, likely spent less time on the intranet than inside employees.
-Mobile apps and a shift to secure remote authentication and the cloud allow users to log in easily from anywhere, which should lead to higher employee reachability.
+Mobile apps and a shift to secure remote authentication and the cloud allow users to log in easily from anywhere, which should lead to higher employee reachability and better usage tracking.

 To determine the reach percentage, track the number of registered users or, if unavailable, unique visitors using the intranet platform during a certain time.
 Then divide this figure by the total number of employees working for the company.
 The sum should roughly equal the total reach percentage.
-Next, it’s important to always compare against a baseline of previous numbers to find the increase in employee reach for the period.
+Next, it’s important to always compare against a baseline of previous numbers to find the increase in employee reach for the period, ensuring that goals are being met through effective usage tracking.

 4. Number of Pages of User-Generated Content